Ian Paisley Jr: Education

-After leaving primary school, he was educated at Shaftesbury House College, and then in the sixth form at Methodist College Belfast, before gaining admission to Queen's University Belfast.
-There he read Modern History and Irish Politics, gaining respectively a BA (Hons) and MSSc.
+After leaving primary school, Paisley was educated at Shaftesbury House College, and then in the sixth form at Methodist College Belfast, before gaining admission to Queen's University Belfast.
+There he gained a BA (Hons) in Modern History followed by a MSSc in Irish Politics.
 After finishing his postgraduate studies, he worked for his father as a political researcher and parliamentary aide.

 Political career

 In 1996, Paisley was elected to the Northern Ireland Forum for North Antrim.
 He was returned for the constituency to the Northern Ireland Assembly in 1998.
 He is one of three DUP members who have taken their seats on the Northern Ireland Policing Board, and is also the party's justice spokesman and press officer.

 Paisley successfully ran to succeed his father as the MP for North Antrim in the 2010 UK general election, winning 46.4% of the vote share.
 Upon his election as MP, he resigned his seat in the Northern Ireland Assembly.

 Although there were rumours that Paisley Jr was positioning himself to become leader of his party, he denies any such ambition: "I've no ambition for that at all.
 I've never had any ambition to get anywhere beyond where I am today.
 Some people sought to put the knife in, in order to stop me, because they were concerned about me wanting to be leader.
 Well, they misjudged me completely."

-In 2022, Paisley introduced legislation that would affect Northern Ireland's ability to leave the United Kingdom.
-Paisley's bill would change the law so that a simple majority vote would no longer be enough for reunification with Ireland.
+In 2022, Paisley introduced a private members' bill that proposed to alter how future referendums on constitutional change, and thus Northern Ireland's ability to leave the United Kingdom, would be ratified.
+Paisley's bill would have changed the law so that a simple majority vote would no longer be enough for reunification with Ireland, and instead a higher bar of a supermajority would be required for an affirmative result to be declared.
+However, Paisley's actions were ridiculed by fellow Northern Irish MP's Stephen Farry and Claire Hanna, who both described it as a political stunt and highlighted that it would never be debated by or voted upon by the UK Parliament.